Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

+The equality above implies that the infinite intersections of $\QH$ subgroups with parabolic subgroups of $(G,\calP)$ are peripheral boundary subgroups.

-\begin{prop}[c.f. {\cite[Theorem 13.1, Corollary 13.2]{GL_JSJII}}] Let $(G,\calP)$ be a torsion free relatively freely indecomposable relatively hyperbolic group.
-The canonical JSJ decomposition $\bbJ$ of $(G,\calP)$ is an elementary splitting satisfying the following properties: \begin{enumerate} \item The underlying graph $X$ is bipartite with black and white vertices. \begin{enumerate}[(i)] \item The black vertex groups $G_b$ are maximal elementary vertex groups. \item The white vertex groups $G_w$ fall into one of the following two categories: \begin{enumerate}[(a)] \item $(G_w,\calP_\bbJ)$ is isomorphic to a $(QH)$ group $(Q,\calP_Q)$, that is the fundamental group of a surface with boundary, with the peripheral structure of the boundary groups. \item $(G_w,\calP_\bbJ)$ is rigid (in the sense previously defined that there is no non-trivial, reduced elementary $(G_w,\calP_\bbJ)$-splitting) and not isomorphic to a $(QH)$ group, and for any two different adjacent edges, the image of the edge groups in $G_w$ are not conjugated into the same maximal elementary subgroup. \end{enumerate}
+\begin{prop}[c.f. {\cite[Theorem 9.18 and Corollary 9.20]{2016arXiv160205139G}}] Let $(G,\calP)$ be a one-ended relatively hyperbolic group.
+The canonical JSJ decomposition $\bbJ$ of $(G,\calP)$ is an elementary splitting satisfying the following properties: \begin{enumerate} \item The underlying graph $J$ is bipartite with black and white vertices. \begin{enumerate}[(i)] \item The black vertex groups $G_b$ are maximal elementary vertex groups. \item The white vertex groups $G_w$ are non-elementary and fall into one of the following two categories: \begin{enumerate}[(a)] \item $(G_w,\calP_\bbJ)$ is isomorphic to a $\QH$ group $(Q,\calP_Q)$. \item $(G_w,\calP_\bbJ)$ is rigid (in the sense previously defined that there is no non-trivial, reduced elementary $(G_w,\calP_\bbJ)$-splitting) and not isomorphic to a $\QH$ subgroup.
+Also for any two different adjacent edges, the image of the edge groups in $G_w$ are not conjugated in $G_w$ into the same maximal elementary subgroup of $G_w$. \end{enumerate}